 Princess Elizabeth leaves Buckingham Palace in the Irish State Coach accompanied by her father HM, King George VI for her wedding to Philippe Mountbatten.

-Before the wedding, Prince Philip was created The Duke of Edinburgh, Earl of Merioneth and Baron Greenwich of Greenwich in the County of London.Embed from Getty Images
+Before the wedding, Prince Philip received the titles of The Duke of Edinburgh, Earl of Merioneth and Baron Greenwich in the County of London.Embed from Getty Images

 The wedding ceremony was officiated by the Archbishop of Canterbury, Geoffrey Fisher, and the Archbishop of York, Cyril Garbett.Embed from Getty Images

 The Princess’ wedding gown was designed by British fashion designer, Sir Norman Bishop Hartnell.
 The designer cited Botticelli’s famous painting Primavera, which symbolises the coming of spring, as his inspiration for the design.Embed from Getty Images